- Home

 How Linear Regression Connects to Other Ideas

-To understand linear regression, you should first be comfortable with correlation intro.
+To understand linear regression, you should first be comfortable with stat scatter plot, correlation intro and line of best fit.
 Once you have a solid grasp of linear regression, you can move on to residuals and r squared.